codemirror/website/site/examples/lang-package/index.md

 The next rule is a bit more involved.
 It declares that an expression can either be an identifier, a string, a boolean literal, or an application, which is any number of expressions wrapped in parentheses.
-The choice for `Application` uses an _inline rule_ to combine the definition of the rule with its only use.
+(The branch for `Application` uses an _inline rule_ to combine the definition of the rule with its only use.)

 ```null
 expression {